Burwan Assembly constituency

-Burwan is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
+Burwan Assembly constituency is an assembly constituency in Murshidabad district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 67 Burwan Assembly constituency (SC) covers Biprasekhar, Burwan I, Burwan II, Kharjuna, Kuli, Kurunnorun, Panchthupi, Sabaldaha, Sabalpur, Sahora and Sundarpur gram panchayats of Burwan community development block and Gadda, Jajan and Gundiria gram panchayats of Bharatpur I community development block.

-Burwan Assembly constituency is part of No. 10 Baharampur (Lok Sabha constituency).
+Burwan Assembly constituency is part of No. 10 Baharampur Lok Sabha constituency.